Roof Rack Mounting System

 Mounting Bracket

-The "L" bracket can also be set at different heights to accommodate a curved roof if need be.
+The "L" bracket can also be set at different heights to accommodate a curved roof if need be, this is easiest when welding the components together.

 Cable Glands

-Use a bushing for the roof penetration to protect the cables from the metal roof.
+Use a steel chase nipple and a bushing for the roof penetration to protect the cables from the metal roof, using silicone sealant around the chase as you insert it through roof.

 Typically we silicone between the gland and roof as we screw it down, then use Dicor self-leveling sealant all around the gland.